apache/inlong-website/docs/development/binary_protocol/tubemq_binary.md

   ```
   It is recommended that other languages add the above mark to facilitate troubleshooting;

-- TopicList: Identifies the topic list published by the user.
+- topicList: Identifies the topic list published by the user.
 The Producer will provide the initial topic list of the data to be published during initialization.
 During operation, the business is also allowed to delay adding new topics and reducing published topics through the Publish function;

 - brokerCheckSum: The check value of the Broker metadata information saved locally by the client.
 The Producer does not have this data locally during initial startup, so the value is -1; the SDK needs to carry the last brokerCheckSum value in each request, and the Master determines whether the client's metadata needs to be updated by comparing this value;